Flower and Olonga make a stand against the Mugabe regime

 A mixed day for Dennis Lillee.
 In the third Test against India, he overtook Richie Benaud's then-record wickets aggregate for Australia (248) but also got involved in an unseemly spat with Sunil Gavaskar, which briefly threatened to bring the Test to a premature end.
 The match did end early on day five after Australia astonishingly collapsed for 83 against an injury-hit Indian attack.
 Kapil Dev, who didn't bowl on the fourth evening due to a strained thigh muscle, took 5 for 28 the next morning.

-With England 2-0 up, the third and final Test - which was also Ian Botham's 100th - against New Zealand in Wellington was drifting away on the final afternoon, and pretty much everyone had switched off.
-Not David Lawrence, who was bowling for his country and continued to bustle in at full pelt.
-But in his third over he fractured his left kneecap as he was about to bowl and fell horribly, his chilling cries of pain echoing around the stadium.
+With England 2-0 up, the third and final Test - which was also Ian Botham's 100th - against New Zealand in Wellington was drifting away on the final afternoon, and pretty much everyone had switched off - until David Lawrence, fractured his left kneecap as he was about to bowl and fell horribly, his chilling cries of pain echoing around the stadium.
 Spectators said the sound of his knee splitting was like a pistol shot.
 His Test career was over, his first-class career as good as, though he did attempt a comeback with Gloucestershire in 1997.
 As Lawrence was being stretchered off, the England manager, Micky Stewart, and Jack Russell got involved in a scuffle with a local cameraman.

 Jack Hobbs (178) and Wilfred Rhodes (179) put on 323 for the first wicket against Australia in Melbourne, setting up an innings victory that saw England regain the Ashes.
 Hobbs' record as an opener is legendary; Rhodes, one of the game's greatest allrounders, began his Test career in 1899, batting No. 11, and ended it in 1930, batting No. 10.

-A rare overseas Test win for England - their first in ten games in fact.
+A rare overseas Test win for England - their first in ten games, in fact.
 Darren Gough and the recalled Andy Caddick inspired a rout of New Zealand in Wellington by sharing 15 wickets, while Graham Thorpe made his second consecutive century to nail England's advantage.
-The Kiwis never recovered from a truncated first day, which they closed on 56 for 6.
+New Zealand never recovered from a truncated first day, which they closed on 56 for 6.

 An old-fashioned chunky biffer is born.
 West Indian Clayton Lambert's five-Test career came in two distinct parts.
-First he made his debut in the middle order at The Oval in 1991, and it was his preposterous heave off Phil Tufnell's first ball of the third day that kickstarted a dramatic West Indian collapse.
+First he made his debut in the middle order at The Oval in 1991, and it was his preposterous heave off Phil Tufnell's first ball of the third day that kick-started a dramatic West Indian collapse.
 He was then recalled at the age of 36, again against England, in 1997-98, when he made a hundred.
 But the following winter Messrs Pollock and Donald found him out, even though Lambert had plenty of experience of playing in South Africa with Northern Transvaal.
-This time it was terminal, although he later appeared for the USA.
+This time it was terminal - in a sense, though he later appeared for the USA.

 Birth of the first Englishman to score a Test hundred on debut at Lord's.
 John Hampshire rescued England from 61 for 5 with 107 against West Indies in 1969, but it was the only hundred he made in eight Tests.
 A largely attacking batsman, he staged an infamous go-slow at Northampton - which cost Yorkshire a bonus point - as a protest against what he perceived to be selfish batting by one Geoff Boycott.
 Hampshire later became a Test umpire.